alexluong/gatsby-packages/packages/gatsby-plugin-firebase/README.md

 ## Migrating from v0.1

 First of all, thank you for using my package.
-This is my first meaningful contribution to the OS community, and I appreciate everyone who trusts and uses this package from the beginning.
+This is my first meaningful contribution to the OS community, and I appreciate everyone of you who trusts and uses this package from the beginning.

 I believe `gatsby-plugin-firebase` v0.2 is a significant improvement over v0.1 because it's much more intuitive and similar to how React developers would use Firebase.